MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/setting-up-your-phone-system.md

       > [!NOTE]
       > This feature is not yet available to customers using Office 365 operated by 21Vianet in China.
 To learn more, see [Learn about Office 365 operated by 21Vianet](https://support.office.com/article/A8AB5061-3346-4DA0-BB7C-5260822B53AE).

-**Weitere Informationen zu Audiokonferenzen finden Sie unter [Einrichten von Audiokonferenzen](/skypeforbusiness/audio-conferencing-in-office-365/set-up-audio-conferencing).**
+**Weitere Informationen zu Audiokonferenzen finden Sie unter [Einrichten von Audiokonferenzen für Microsoft-Teams](set-up-audio-conferencing-in-teams.md).**

 ## <a name="step-7-if-you-want-to-set-up-a-phone-system-call-queue"></a>Schritt 7: Wenn Sie eine Telefonsystem Anruf-Warteschlange einrichten möchten